Who are we and how does this policy apply?

 Will Caltex send you marketing material and what can you do to stop that?

-A related purpose for which Caltex collects personal information may be marketing.
-However, if this is not the case, Caltex is entitled to send marketing material to you if you have consented to receiving this material or provided it gives you a chance to stop or opt-out of receiving this material.
+A related purpose for which Caltex collects personal information may be marketing by Caltex of products or services.
+However, where this is not a related purpose to collection of personal information, in certain circumstances Caltex is entitled to send marketing material to you where you have consented to receiving this material or where Caltex provides you with an opportunity to stop or opt-out of receiving this material.

-If you have received marketing material from Caltex and you wish to stop it, you can write to the Privacy Compliance Officer at the address set out below.
+If you have received marketing material from Caltex and you wish to stop it, you can contact the Privacy Compliance Officer at the address set out below.
 Caltex will not charge you or in any way disadvantage you if you choose to opt out of receiving marketing material.

 Caltex will not disclose your personal information to a third party for that third party to send you its marketing material unless Caltex has obtained your consent.
 Caltex may occasionally provide its marketing material to third parties to distribute on Caltex’s behalf to individuals who have consented to receiving that material.